chthong/mec_labs/lab3/LAB3B.md

 ```
 >> If there is a prompt, read it and press Y to continue
 >> it will take 7 minute 42seconds to install ETSI MONA ( Standard installation )
->> Even the installation is done, the POD ( containers are still starting )
+>> After the installation is done, the POD ( containers are still might be in starting mode )

 # Step